catoralonso/news_ai/README.md

-# news_ai — Local AI Newspaper System
+# Local AI Newspaper System

 An autonomous multi-agent system that helps local newspapers gain visibility, track trends, and generate content efficiently — so journalists can focus on deep investigative work.